 The simple way of implementing over the air software updates is to provide a patch four times a year.
 For each available update region, a new version of the map can be supported.
 Updating the map in parts saves data traffic and time since the download is much faster.

 Quarterly updates include up to eight incremental updates, after that the map will be updated fully.
 BMW has been implementing OTA navigation updates using their Connected Drive system, which informs drivers of new roads and modified traffic layouts.

 When a quarterly or patch update is too large or almost equal to the whole map update size, then a full map update is required.

 Although patches can take more time to be installed, they are much faster to download.
 The advantages of patches cannot be applied here, as the file size is too big.
 It’s more efficient to update the full map, which is easier to install and can take the same amount of time to download as a big patch.

 Also, the third type of update could be applied.
 This involves streaming data in real time, utilizing the benefits of V2X connectivity.
 Continuous updates without the participation of users are essential for autonomous driving.
 Connected car companies are already working to overcome the challenges faced to bring this idea to life.

 OEMs currently competing for connected car solutions

-The list of car manufacturers introducing OTA updates is rapidly gaining pace.
+The list of car manufacturers introducing OTA updates to connected vehicles is rapidly gaining pace.
 Using a variety of technologies, OEMs are providing this service to enable secure over-the-air updates for cars.